-The Contractor shall notify the Department of any "Capitation" agreement with Subcontractors that includes the assumption of risk by the Subcontractor.
-The notification shall include the scope of the risk, the contracting amount, and how the entity in turn pays its Subcontractors for providing Covered Services.
-The Contractor shall submit monthly reports of Capitation Payments made to Subcontractors, such as, but not limited to, a Subcontractor providing administration of vision or dental services via the Regulatory Report Package.
+The Contractor shall notify the Department of any "Capitation" agreement, including agreement changes or updates, with Subcontractors or Providers that includes the assumption of risk by the Subcontractor or Provider.
+The notification shall include the name of the entity, the scope of the risk, the contracting amount, and how the entity in turn pays its Subcontractors or Providers for providing Covered Services.
+The Contractor shall submit monthly reports of Capitation Payments made to Subcontractors, such as but not limited to a vision or pharmacy benefit manager or Providers such as Primary Care Physicians.
 The Contractor shall mark records it considers proprietary as such and shall defend such classification in the event an Open Records request is made concerning the proprietary record.